 Party activities included drawing Eugene’s nose on his wanted poster.
 The boys got a kick out of being really silly with this.

 We also made Pascal Party Blowers.
 Supplies for this were purchased at Dollar Tree.
 Only $2 total for 8 blowers.

 Here was the table where the kids made the blowers & put the hair on their bookmarks.

-Here is Dori blowing her Pascal Blower.
+Here is my daughter blowing her Pascal Blower.

 Here is the Birthday girl and her Tower Cake & Pascal Cupcakes!
 I love how the sun was streaming in the windows and made it look like her crown was sparkling.

 As you can see the party was a success!
 My daughter felt special and had a great time.

 Here are the Pascal cupcakes I took into school to celebrate her birthday a few days later.
 She passed out bookmarks to all her classmates and read a Tangled book to the entire class too.